PyBaker/PyBaker/README.md

 - 🔭 I’m currently studying Software Engineering with ALX in conjuction with Holberton School of Computer Science
 - 🌱 I'm on track for learning more about Web Design and Development
 - 👯 I’m looking to collaborate on any project
 - 🤔 I’m looking for help with ...
+My upcoming Python projects
-- 💬 Ask me about anything
+- 💬 Ask me about Linux, Python, Human Communication and Html/Css for now :)
 - 📫 You can shoot me an email I'll try to respond as soon as I can.
-- ⚡ Fun fact:
+- ⚡ Fun fact: I'm the next big thing, but for now i'm happy to learn from you as we work together  :)

 ### Programming Languages :rocket: